fblaura/FraudD/README.md

 ## Autoencoders for classification

 Another method that can be used to reduce dimensionality is to make use of Autoencoders to transform/compress the information in a given information space.

+# Information about the original dataset

+As mentioned above, the original dataset comes from a Kaggle competition.
+For more information about the dataset, access the following Kaggle page: [IEEE -CIS Fraud Detection](https://www.kaggle.com/c/ieee-fraud-detection/)

+In that competition, the machine learning models evaluated are expected to be able to deal with the large dataset provided.
+The data comes from e-commerce transactions contained within the Vesta world, containing a wide range of features.
+Vesta Corporation is the forerunner in guaranteed e-commerce payment solutions.